PartSDF: Part-Based Implicit Neural Representation for Composite 3D Shape Parametrization and Optimization: Abstract

 \section{Abstract}

 Accurate 3D shape representation is essential in engineering applications such as design, optimization, and simulation.
-In practice, engineering workflows require structured, part-aware representations, as objects are inherently designed as assemblies of distinct components.
+In practice, engineering workflows require structured, part-based representations, as objects are inherently designed as assemblies of distinct components.
 However, most existing methods either model shapes holistically or decompose them without predefined part structures, limiting their applicability in real-world design tasks.
 We propose \PSDF{}, a supervised implicit representation framework that explicitly models composite shapes with independent, controllable parts while maintaining shape consistency.
-Despite its simple single-decoder architecture, \PSDF{} outperforms both supervised and unsupervised baselines in reconstruction and generation tasks.
+Thanks to its simple but innovative architecture, \PSDF{} outperforms both supervised and unsupervised baselines in reconstruction and generation tasks.
 We further demonstrate its effectiveness as a structured shape prior for engineering applications, enabling precise control over individual components while preserving overall coherence.
 Code available at \url{https://github.com/cvlab-epfl/PartSDF}.